jhairssteven/mini-bream/src/autonomous_catamaran_ws/src/README.md

 roslaunch backseat mission.launch name:=<mission_file_name> vehicle:=<file_name>
 ```

 - If you want to create a new mission, follow the directory structure and file names of the sample missions.
 No code changes need to be made.
+See [usage](mission_planner/README.md)